dokester/BayesicFitting/docs/Dimensions.md

 position is indicated with a red '+'.
 On the right several histograms are shown.
 In blue the percentage of points that are negative in each of the dimensions, is displayed.
-The value to watch is the very first as there we introduced a possible asymmetry with our choice of the starting value.
+The value to watch is the very first one as we introduced a possible asymmetry in there with our choice of the starting value.

 The dotted blue line shows the theoretical value (50%, obviously).
 All